goldenstatedigitalnetwork/goldenstatedigitalnetwork.github.io/index.md

 permalink: /
 ---

-The GSDN helps California cultural heritage institutions create, manage, and show off their unique digital collections.
+The GSDN is a partnership of service organizations, helping California cultural heritage institutions create, manage, and show off their unique digital collections.

 <div class="two-column">
     <div>